Haile Plantation History

-The origins of Haile Plantation in Gainesville FL began in 1854 when Thomas Evans Haile and his wife Serena Esther Haile brought their 5 children and 66 slaves to Alachua County from Camden, South Carolina to establish a Sea Island cotton plantation which they named Kanapaha.
+The origins of Haile Plantation in Gainesville FL began in 1854.
+Thomas Evans Haile and his wife Serena Esther Haile brought their 5 children and 56 enslaved laborers to Alachua County from Camden, South Carolina to establish a 1500 acre Sea Island cotton plantation which they named Kanapaha Plantation.

 The cotton plantation was very successful, and Thomas Haile became a wealthy Florida planter as a result.
 His mother Amelia was the richest planter in Alachua County.